A Service Year with Literacy AmeriCorps

 Members have the opportunity to take scheduled breaks around the holidays and may submit requests for holiday or special occasion absences.
 Policies concerning attendance and scheduled breaks are reviewed in detail during the preservice orientation.
 If you are joining our AmeriCorps program from out of state you will be able to schedule a time period around the holidays to return home for a family visit.

-The AmeriCorps stipend is $12,100 and is paid in equal installments every two weeks, for 11 months.
-It is taxed and you can expect your check each pay period to be approximately $450.00.
-This isn't a lot to live on but our experience has shown that our members are able to live in our area on the stipend, especially if they choose to live at Las Ventanas Luxury Apartments in Boynton Beach, Florida.
-We do allow members to take part time jobs to earn a little extra money as long as the job doesn't conflict with service priorities.
+The AmeriCorps stipend is $12,630 and is paid in equal installments every two weeks, for 11 months.
+It is taxed and you can expect your check each pay period to be approximately $460.00.
+This isn’t a lot to live on but our experience has shown that our members are able to live in our area on the stipend, especially if members choose to live together in three or four bedroom apartments.
+We do allow members to take part time jobs to earn a little extra money as long as the job doesn’t conflict with service priorities.
 Some members find they are able to live modestly on the stipend without the need to find outside employment.

 Deferment of Qualified Student Loans